weihao/blog/content/blog/minecraft-server/index.md

 ![smp](./smp.png)

-> **_NOTE:_** Minecraft Prometheus Exporter plugin exports Minecraft stats for Prometheus
+> **_NOTE:_** Minecraft Prometheus Exporter plugin exports Minecraft stats for Prometheus.

 ![velocity](./velocity.png)

-> **_NOTE:_** Bungeecord Prometheus Exporter plugin exports Bungeecord/Velocity stats for Prometheus
+> **_NOTE:_** Bungeecord Prometheus Exporter plugin exports Bungeecord/Velocity stats for Prometheus.

 ![alerting](./alerting.png)

-> **_NOTE:_** AlertManager notifies discord, and sends me a text message when the server is down
+> **_NOTE:_** AlertManager notifies discord, and sends me a text message when the server is down.

 ![wither](./wither.png)

 > **_NOTE:_** I made the dashboard publicly accessible for players so they also have insights.
-In this case, an unbounded wither farm generated over 3K skulls and is causing server lag
+In this case, an unbounded wither farm generated over 3K skulls and is causing server lag.

 ### How can I search through my server logs?